 Museum of Connecticut History

-History Enthusiasts, tack on a visit to the Museum of Connecticut History to discover a treasure trove of military and industrial artifacts.
-A Beaux-arts-style building houses the museum together with the Connecticut Supreme Court and the Connecticut State Library.
+History enthusiasts, tack on a visit to the Museum of Connecticut History to discover a compelling stash of military and industrial artifacts.
+We love admiring the stunning Beaux-arts-style building, housing the museum together with the Connecticut Supreme Court and the Connecticut State Library.
 The stately historic building is a collage of modern government, US history, and innovation.

-In the lobby of the Museum of Connecticut History, appreciate the divine architecture of grand columns and marble staircases.
-Compare the portraits of every Connecticut governor to see how styles and fashion have evolved over the past 200 years.
+Step into the lobby of the Museum of Connecticut History to appreciate the divine architecture of grand columns and marble staircases.
+We thought it was interesting to compare the portraits of every Connecticut governor to see how styles and fashion have evolved over the past 200 years.

 The Bushnell Performing Arts Center

-Filtering into Mortensen Hall to find your seat, you’ll be mesmerized by the Art Deco interior, with refracted lights from the geometric shapes and patterns lining the walls.
+Filtering into Mortensen Hall to find our seats, we’ll be mesmerized by the Art Deco interior, with refracted lights from the geometric shapes and patterns lining the walls.
 If you’re attending a performance by the Symphony Orchestra, make your way to the Belding Theater.
 The magnificent ceiling mural features the moon, sun, and stars, lined with golden details.

-This holiday season, the Bushnell Performing Arts Center will host a production of Alladin, a Manheim Steamroller Christmas show, and an exploration of science from Neil deGrasse Tyson.
+During a previous holiday season, the Bushnell Performing Arts Center hosted a production of Aladdin, a Manheim Steamroller Christmas show, and an exploration of science from Neil deGrasse Tyson.
+This year we’re finding several more fun productions including The Wiz, Back to the Future: A Musical, and Ninja Kidz.

-After your show, cut across Bushnell Park to Max Downtown, where you can find prime cuts of juicy steaks and a selection of martinis and wines in the buzzing downtown area.
+After your show, we’d recommend cutting across Bushnell Park to Max Downtown (185 Asylum St), where you can find prime cuts of juicy steaks and a selection of martinis and wines in the buzzing downtown area.

-The Trumbull Kitchen has just what you need to unwind after a day of Hartford sightseeing.
+In our experience, the Max’s Trumbull Kitchen (150 Trumbull St) has just what you need to unwind after a day of Hartford sightseeing.
 Indulge in delicious dishes, artisanally crafted cocktails, or a glass of wine in the intimate atmosphere of this trendy restaurant.
-Trumbull Kitchen is perfect for couples on a date night or groups of friends ready to chat the night away over some of Hartford’s best food and drinks.
+We think Max’s Trumbull Kitchen is perfect for couples on a date night or groups of friends ready to chat the night away over some of Hartford’s best food and drinks.

 Order an expertly mixed cocktail like the Basil Bramble Smash, a glass of vino from their extensive wine list, or a chilled local brew on draft.
-Sit on the patio, enjoy the mild Hartford weather, and people watch as pedestrians gallivant down Trumbull Street.
+When we visit, we love to sit on the patio, enjoy the mild Hartford weather, and people watch as pedestrians gallivant down Trumbull Street.

 New Park Brewing

 Calling all craft beer connoisseurs!
-Head to West Hartford’s first craft brewery, New Park Brewing to sit back and relax in the Tap Room and sample some of Hartford’s finest craft beer.
+Let’s head over to West Hartford’s first craft brewery, New Park Brewing (485 New Park Ave), to sit back and relax in the Tap Room and sample some of Hartford’s finest craft beer.
 Check out the brewery for events like comedy shows, live music, and even Sunday brunch.

-Test out the pineapple and passionfruit notes of Blender Kiliki or the Don Gato sour ale’s perfectly balanced tart lime and fresh mango flavors.
-If you like it hoppy, grab a frosty Cloudscape IPA.
+We can never get enough of testing out the pineapple and passionfruit notes of Blender Kiliki or the Don Gato sour ale’s perfectly balanced tart lime and fresh mango flavors.
+If you like it hoppy, we’d suggest grabbing a frosty Cloudscape IPA.
 Sip on your fresh beer with a view of the brewery itself through a window.

 Can’t get enough of New Park Brewing’s beer?
 Grab a growler to take your favorite home with you.